petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 These days, in the software product world, all of the phases are happening continuously and in parallel.
-The best teams are deploying new changes
+The best teams are deploying new code
 [many times per day](https://www.atlassian.com/devops/frameworks/devops-metrics), because generally, the more iterations, the more successful the product.